 Structure.
 The next section of the paper describes flow-based network traffic, GANs, and IP2Vec in more detail.
 In section 3, we present three different approaches for transforming flow-based network data.
 An experimental evaluation of these approaches is given in section 4 and the results are discussed in section 5.
-Section 6 analyzes related work on network traffic generators and GANs applied to the domain IT security.
+Section 6 analyzes related work on network traffic generators for flow-based data.
 A summary and outlook on future work concludes the paper.

-75 2.
+55 2.
 Foundations